 Spreadtrum's new single-core chip could usher an era of dirt-cheap, entry-level smartphones

-Did you even read the article?
-"500 million people will be purchasing a smartphone in 2014, just in China and India.
-Of those, the study estimates that 400 million of those will be first-time buyers."
-This isn't focused on us (USA buyers) who are spec conscious.
-There is a very large world out there you know...
+The press release goes on to cement the notion that Spreadtrum is going after first-time smartphone buyers, citing a study that found that some 500 million people will be purchasing a smartphone in 2014, just in China and India.
+Of those, the study estimates that 400 million of those will be first-time buyers.

 The chip, dubbed SC7715, is sampling already, and it'll offer WCDMA/HSPA+ connectivity and support for cameras up to 5-megapixels, 720p video capture, and display resolutions of up to WVGA (480x800).
 These are obviously adequate, considering the target group, so it is now just a matter of time until we find out whether this move will draw the rest of the silicon slingers into the open field, competing for ever lower prices.
 After all, at the rate the industry has been going, it really shouldn't be all that long until $50 smartphones are commoditized.